Travel blogging for money – An analysis on 50 well known travel blogs

 - Social (all the environments you can think of)

-As an example if the traffic is mostly from Search engines and suddenly Google changes the own ranking rules your website may suffer big time.
-The same applies for any channel.
+As an example, if the traffic is mostly from Search engines and suddenly Google changes the own ranking rules your website may suffer big time.
+The same applies to any channel.